Matt Ryan Player Prop Bets for NFL Week 10 | Atlanta vs. Dallas 11/14/2021

 Matchup vs. Dallas

-- Ryan averaged 259.7 passing yards per game in three matchups against the Cowboys, 31.8 yards less than his over/under for Sunday.
+- Ryan averaged 259.7 passing yards per game in three matchups against the Cowboys, 31.8 yards below his over/under for Sunday.

-- Ryan threw multiple touchdown passes in each of those matchups against the Cowboys, while throwing multiple TDs twice.
+- Ryan threw multiple touchdown passes in all of those games against the Cowboys, while throwing multiple TDs two times.

 - Note: Ryan's stats vs. Cowboys date back to 2016.

-- The Cowboys have the NFL's 27th-ranked pass defense this season, allowing 287.5 yards per game through the air.
+- The 287.5 passing yards the Cowboys yield per game makes them the NFL's 27th-ranked pass defense this season.

-- With 14 passing TDs conceded this year, the Cowboys defense is ranked 17th in the league.
+- The Cowboys' defense is 17th in the NFL, conceding 1.8 passing touchdowns per game.

 Recent Performances

-- Ryan put together a 343-yard performance against the Saints last week, completing 76.7% of his passes and throwing for two touchdowns.

-- He tacked on five carries for eight yards while scoring one rushing touchdown.
+- Ryan tacked on eight yards on five carries while rushing for one touchdown.

-- Over his last three games, Ryan has put up 825 passing yards (275.0 per game) while connecting on 68 of 97 passes (70.1% completion percentage), with five touchdowns and three interceptions.
+- Ryan has passed for 825 yards while completing 70.1% of his throws (68-of-97), with five touchdowns and three interceptions (275.0 yards per game) over his last three outings.

-- He's also rushed 10 times for 11 yards and one touchdown, averaging 3.7 yards per game.
+- He's also figured in the ground game, with 11 rushing yards (3.7 ypg) on 10 carries with one rushing touchdown.

 Ryan's Atlanta Teammates